 - Focuses on providing compensation for any affected properties and assets, rather than on addressing further impacts of land acquisition / restrictions on land use, i.e. physical and economic displacement.
-The law indirectly covers physical and economic displacement, but only for affected people who have formal legal rights or rights / claims that are recognisable under national law. - Encourages amicable agreements on expropriation and compensation. - Requires the provision of fair compensation which is determined in accordance with the prevailing market price of a same type of property/asset, in the same or similar area of the municipality, increased by lost profit during the period of resettlement.
+The law indirectly covers physical and economic displacement, but only for affected people who have formal legal rights or rights / claims that are recognizable under national law. - Encourages amicable agreements on expropriation and compensation. - Requires the provision of fair compensation which is determined in accordance with the prevailing market price of a same type of property/asset, in the same or similar area of the municipality, increased by lost profit during the period of resettlement.
 If the market price in the same or similar area of the municipality cannot be determined, the price will be obtained from a municipality which has the same or similar per capita income. - Does not specify whether structures built informally (without a valid permit) or informal incomes and livelihoods are to be compensated, however by virtue of law it is implied that the owners of these structures and holders of such incomes / livelihoods would not be entitled to compensation. - Foresees provision of increased cash compensation for persons whose sources of livelihoods are adversely affected and to cover lost profit during the period of resettlement. - Allows affected people to request compensation for 'orphan' land. - Enables compensation for land and residential and business structures to be provided in kind, at the request of the affected person. - Allows for the Beneficiary of Expropriation to acquire the right of accessing the land/property, under certain circumstances, even if compensation has not been executed.
-The assessed compensation amount however has to be deposited in a special account, which is also important for absentee owners (persons whose whereabouts have not been identified and could not be contacted during the expropriation procedure, but who can claim their right at a later date). - Provides administrative and judicial remedies for disputing expropriation and the amount of compensation people, under the Law on Social Welfare and Child Protection (Official Gazette of Montenegro 27/13, 01/15).
+The assessed compensation amount however has to be deposited in a special account, which is also important for absentee owners (persons whose whereabouts have not been identified and could not be contacted during the expropriation procedure, but who can claim their right at a later date). - Provides administrative and judicial remedies for disputing expropriation and the amount of compensation

+Further solutions for addressing physical and economic displacement can be sought through cooperation with various government and non-government service providers.
+For example, municipal Centres for Social Welfare can provide some assistance, particularly to vulnerable people, under the Law on Social Welfare and Child Protection (Official Gazette of Montenegro 27/13, 01/15, 42/15, 47/15).
 This law enables provision of social welfare payments and services to vulnerable Montenegrin residents, as defined by the law.
 Assistance from social workers can be used to address the needs of Roma, persons with disabilities, single headed households, households with low incomes, etc. Social apartments are provided under the Law on Social Housing (Official Gazette of Montenegro 35/13), which foresees the provision of social housing to households who do not have an apartment or other residential structure or whose residential structure is in poor condition and who are unable to secure an adequate residential structure with their income.